 The approval of the Dissolution Proposal by the requisite vote of the stockholders will grant full and complete authority to our Board and officers, without further stockholder action, to proceed with the Dissolution pursuant to Plan of Dissolution in accordance with any applicable provision of Delaware law.
 However, prior to filing the Certificate of Dissolution, we intend to continue to explore alternatives for returning capital to stockholders in a manner intended to maximize value and in accordance with our monetization strategy.
 In accordance with Section 271 of the DGCL, the sale of all or substantially all of our assets will require additional approval of our stockholders.
 We are unable to determine at this time whether any such stockholder approval will be required in connection with the disposition of our assets prior to Dissolution.
 Following the effective time of the Dissolution, we may sell, distribute or otherwise dispose of our remaining non-cash assets without further stockholder approval.
-As a result, the Board may, in order to maximize value for our stockholders and creditors, authorize actions in implementing the Plan of Dissolution, including the specific terms and prices for the sales and dispositions of its remaining assets, with which stockholders may not agree.
+As a result, stockholders will no longer have the opportunity to approve or reject a sale of all or substantially all of our assets after the Certificate of Dissolution has been filed.
+Also, after the effective time, the Board may, in order to maximize value for our stockholders and creditors, authorize actions in implementing the Plan of Dissolution, including the specific terms and prices for the sales and dispositions of its remaining assets, with which stockholders may not agree.
+Although we are currently targeting, if approved by our stockholders, a filing of the Certificate of Dissolution by the end of 2020, as discussed above under the heading "Risks Related to the Dissolution will be made by the Board in its sole discretion.